zipmark/rspec_api_documentation/README.md

 - template_path - Location of templates
 - filter - Filter by example document type
 - exclusion_filter - Filter by example document type
+- url_prefix - Add before all links on the index page, useful if docs are located in `public/docs`

 ### Example Configuration
 `spec/spec_helper.rb`